marata13/UniRate/README.md

 # Before you run the app
 - Before running the application, you need to change the password of the database server (file appsettings.json) and set the password of your postgres local server.
-- You can log in using the credentials: username: username2, password: Password2!.
+- You can log in using the following credentials (username: username2, password: Password2!).
+- User Manual is available in folder: UniRate/wwwroot/visual-material.